stevan/PS-MindMapper/documents/meta/bootstrap-guide.md

 - Prune outdated content or move to archive
 - Keep view files focused - split large views into smaller ones
 - Update meta documentation as you evolve the system
+- Update CLAUDE.md when establishing new patterns or preferences

 ### Viewing Markmaps
 - **VS Code**: Install markmap extension